yaron2/fishboat/README.md

 * Add UI component to it
 * Bind to a data source, which is usually a _fb.dataBuffer_.

-## Data Buffer
+## Data Source

-**fb.dataBuffer** is a wrapper around JavaScript objects.
+**fb.dataSource** is a wrapper around JavaScript objects.
 It provides data change notifications to bound UI components.
-In current version, you can create a buffer based on a JavaScript array.
-In later versions, you'll be able to bind to other data structures such as a scalar or a JSON object.
+You can create a data source based on an array of objects or a single object.

 ## UI Components